dalesgit/logseq/pages/Easter Vigil Draft 1.md

 I was in my 20's that I experienced my first Easter Vigil.
 We didn't have such a thing when I was a child in the church.
 I returned to the church, trying to be an adult and to figure out what an adult faith looks like.
 I'm still working at it.

+I know of no better expression of what adult Christianity is all about then the Easter vigil.

 That first Easter Vigil was the first of many that would follow -- up to the present moment.
 I have come to experience this liturgy as the fullest possible expression of **who we are as Christians**, as human beings, as children of God.
 Through the years, what we do here tonight, has often taken my breath away.
 - # Lighting Fire